adaptivestone/framework-documentation/docs/07-logging.md

 The **transportOptions** field contains the transport options - you can pass any options here for the transport.
 Please refer to the transport documentation.

 And finally, the **enable** field will enable/disable modules for the logger.
 You can check [“NODE_ENV” in the config documentation](02-configs.md#node_env) to learn more about how you can use it depending on your environment.

+## Sentry transport

+For Sentry, we assume it is already configured in the project and we will reuse the existing setup.
+If Sentry is not present in the system, the framework will display a message indicating that this feature is only available when Sentry is configured.

 ## Add Your Own Transport